Modeling and Energy Optimization of LDPC Decoder Circuits with Timing Violations: Performance Analysis

 The last remaining step in establishing whether density evolution can be used with a decoder affected by WS deviations is to determine whether the error-correction performance of a code concentrates around the cycle-free case.
 The property has been shown to hold in \cite{varshney:2011} (Theorems 2, 3 and 4) for an LDPC decoder affected by ``wire noise'' and ``computation noise''.
 The wire noise model is similar to our deviation model, in the sense that the messages are passed through an additive noise channel, and that the noise applied to one message is independent of the noise applied to other messages.
 The proof presented in \cite{varshney:2011} only relies on the fact that the wire noise applied to a given message can only affect messages that are included in the directed neighborhood of the edge where it is applied, where the graph direction refers to the direction of message propagation.
 This clearly also holds in the case of our deviation model, and therefore the proof is the same.

 Since the message error probability is independent of the transmitted codeword, and furthermore concentrates around the cycle-free case, density evolution can be used to determine the error-correction performance of a decoder perturbed by our deviation model, as long as the deviations are weakly symmetric.
+It is important to note that as discussed in Section~\ref{sec:deviation:genmodel}, the deviation model itself still depends on the transmitted codeword.
+However, given a weakly symmetric deviation model, density evolution can be used to determine the decoder's performance.
+The hope is that in practice, only a single (or a few) deviation models are required to represent the deviations for all codewords, and indeed one model is sufficient to obtain accurate predictions in the experiment of~\cite{leduc-primeau:2016a}.